subir20/git-pactice/README.md

 ### Hire Me 🧑🏻‍💼

-If you want to create a Responsive Website for your business growth, YOu can reach me at [🔗](https://subirkumarpratihar.github.io/subirKumar/) or [Upwork](https://www.upwork.com/freelancers/~018217ee6c19c3fd98) .
+If you want to create a Responsive Website for your business growth, You can reach me at [🔗](https://subirkumarpratihar.github.io/subirKumar/) or [Upwork](https://www.upwork.com/freelancers/~018217ee6c19c3fd98) .